Becoming a Trustee

 - act in the best interest of all the students of the school; and

-Under usual circumstances, you should expect to spend between 10 and 20 days a year on your governing responsibilities; the top end of this commitment, which equates to about half a day per week in term time, is most relevant to the chair and others with key roles, such as chairs of committees.
+Under usual circumstances, you should expect to spend between 10 and 20 days a year on your Trustee responsibilities; the top end of this commitment, which equates to about half a day per week in term time, is most relevant to the chair and others with key roles, such as chairs of committees.
 Initially, we would expect your commitment to be nearer 10 days a year.
 However, there may be periods when the time commitment may increase, for example when recruiting a headteacher.

 Under Section 50 of the Employment Rights Act 1996, if you are employed, then you are entitled to ‘reasonable time off’ to undertake public duties; this includes school governance.
 ‘Reasonable time off’ is not defined in law, and you will need to negotiate with your employer how much time you will be allowed.

 The members of an academy trust have a different status from the trustees.
 The members are the subscribers to the trust’s memorandum of association, and any other individuals permitted to become members under its articles of association.
-Members have an overview of the governance arrangements of the trust and have the power to appoint trustees and remove these trustees.
+Members have an overview of the arrangements of the trust and have the power to appoint trustees and remove these trustees.

-The same body of people as both the directors of the company and the governors of the academy; these words are used interchangeably.They are the people responsible under the academy trust’s articles of association for controlling its management and administration.
+The same body of people as both the directors of the company and the Trustees of the academy; these words are used interchangeably.They are the people responsible under the academy trust’s articles of association for controlling its management and administration.
 They have responsibility for directing its affairs, and for ensuring that it is solvent, well-run, and delivering the trust’s charitable outcomes for the benefit of the public.